- Live in a small beach town on the Pacific Ocean with ferry access to the Nicoya Peninsula.

 The Puntarenas program offers three diverse academic areas: Spanish Language, Ecological Studies, and Latin American Studies.
 The intensive language approach allows you to complete up to two years of university foreign language coursework in only one semester to meet Spanish minor or major requirements.
 You may also complement your language curriculum by taking courses in literature, political science, economics, history, art history, biology, ecology, and dance.

-The summer Puntarenas program offers two sessions, one 5-week and one 3-week, that can be taken individually or back-to-back for an 8-week session.
+The summer Puntarenas program offers two sessions, one five-week and one three-week, that can be taken individually or back-to-back for an eight-week session.
 Courses are available in Intensive Spanish Language, Ecological Studies, and Latin American Studies; the intensive language approach allows you to complete one semester of university foreign language coursework in five weeks.

 However, the academic courses are only part of the value of the program.
 Participation in formal and informal activities also provides valuable learning experiences and interaction with the local culture.
 These activities include cultural events, village festivals, and field trips to the Caribbean and Pacific coasts, rain forests, nature reserves, parliament, and governmental entities.
 The program also offers a field study course focused on Latin America and its cultures.
 Taking this field study course gives you the opportunity to explore Costa Rica and its culture, environment, and contemporary issues on a deeper level outside of the classroom.